-Try getting your eyes measured at a prescription glasses store to get an accurate measurement.
-If you know your phone number, you can install it into your headset.
-On the Valve Index, HTC VIVE devices, Oculus Rift CV1, and Oculus Quest, there is a physical slider usually below the headset that you can use to set it.
-On the Rift S, you can set it in the Oculus app by going to the settings.
+For a precise measurement, consider visiting a prescription glasses store to have your eyes measured.
+Alternatively, if you know your IPD, you can input it into your headset.
+Different VR devices offer various methods for adjusting the IPD.
+Devices like Valve Index, HTC VIVE, Oculus Rift CV1, and Oculus Quest typically have a physical slider located below the headset for this purpose.
+On the Rift S, you can adjust the IPD through the Oculus app settings.

 5. Wear Travel Wrist Bands

 An effective remedy to combat motion sickness during VR experiences is using travel anti-nausea wristbands.
 These wristbands exert pressure on specific acupuncture points on your wrists known as the Nei-Kuan points, which have been proven to alleviate motion sickness.

 To locate the Nei-Kuan point, place the middle three fingers of your right hand on the back of your left wrist, just beneath the index finger.
 You’ll feel a slight sensitivity or tingling when you press that spot.
 To prevent motion sickness, wear the wristbands on both arms before you start feeling any discomfort.